ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Inputs complete, issuing transaction to add the provided validator information...
 ```

-Next we is going to be asked for ledger authorization:
+Next the user is going to be asked for ledger authorization:

 ```text
 *** Please provide extended public key on the ledger device ***